edibotopic/edibotopic-website/content/notes/aspirational-procedures.md

 +++

-In technical writing, the assumption is typically that a user reads a guide to help them solve a problem.
+In technical writing, the assumption is typically that a user reads a guide to help them navigate a specific problem that they are encountering.

-While this is certainly an important case for a writer to accommodate, it is surely not the only way a reader encounters a guide.
+While this is certainly an important case for a writer to accommodate, it is surely not the only way a reader experiences a guide.

 I often read guides passively.
 I don't actively follow the instructions.
-Instead, I'm determining whether I will follow the guide, or I'm imagining following the guide.
+Instead, I'm determining whether I will follow the guide, or I'm imagining myself following the guide.

 They are like aspirational procedures: things that I might like to do if they seem doable and worth doing.